5 Star Residential and Commercial Roofing

 Targeted Repair or Full Replacement

-Depending on the extent of damage, we either repair the affected areas or recommend full replacement.
-Localized damage typically requires replacing individual shingles, re-securing flashing, and sealing penetrations.
-Widespread damage across 30% or more of the roof surface often makes full replacement the more practical choice.
+Depending on the extent of damage, we either repair the affected sections or recommend full replacement with a UL 580 wind-rated system.
+Localized damage typically means replacing individual architectural shingles, resecuring step flashing, and sealing penetrations.
+Widespread damage across 30 percent or more of the roof surface usually makes a full replacement the more practical choice on Amarillo and Lubbock homes.

 What Makes West Texas Wind Patterns Unique for Roofing?